django/deps/draft/orm-field-api-related-improvement.rst

     - As last step of contribut_to_class method the prepare_remote() method is added as a lazy loaded method.
 It will be called when both Book and Author are ready.
-As it happens, they are both ready in the example, so the method is called immediately.If the Author model was defined later than Book, and Book had a string reference to Author, then the method would be called only after Author was ready.
+As it happens, they are both ready in the example, so the method is called immediately.
+If the Author model was defined later than Book and Book had a string reference to Author, then the method would be called only after Author was ready.
  3. The prepare_remote() method is called.
     - The remote field is created based on attributes of the origin field.
     The field is added to the remote model (the field's contribute_to_class is called)
     - The post_relation_ready() method is called for both the origin and the remote field.
-This will create the descriptor on both the origin and remote field
-    (unless the remote relation is hidden, in which case no descriptor is created)
+    This will create the descriptor on both the origin and remote field (unless the remote relation is hidden, in which case no descriptor is created)